deeprohin/Song-Guessing-Game/README.md

 Difficulty level can be interpreted as the duration the song will be played initially, for example, if the level chosen in easy, it will play for 5 seconds in other cases the duration will keep on decreasing.
 I have also included genres in English as some people might listen to a particular genre more and hence be good at guessing it.

+You'll have to make changes in the path of the files in function files (musicFiles.m and songsLanguage.m) to get the code working